DhruvDarda/2026/_posts/2026-04-27-subject-invariant-eeg.md

 > **Can we learn subject-invariant, task-invariant EEG embeddings from only 2 seconds of signal?**

-## The Hypothesis
+## Existing Self-Supervised Pretraining Approaches for EEG and Our Hypothesis

-To learn robust representations, standard approaches include Masked Autoencoders (MAE) <d-cite key="he2022masked"></d-cite> or Contrastive Learning (SimCLR) <d-cite key="chen2020simple"></d-cite>.
+Self-supervised learning (SSL) has recently become the dominant paradigm for EEG pretraining, driven by the difficulty of obtaining large-scale labeled datasets.
+Systematic surveys <d-cite key="weng2023ssl_eeg_survey"></d-cite>, <d-cite key="ding2023ssl_biomedical_review"></d-cite> categorize EEG SSL approaches into several broad families.

+#### 1. Masked Prediction–based Methods
+Inspired by Masked Autoencoders (MAE) <d-cite key="he2022masked"></d-cite>, EEG variants randomly mask temporal segments or channels and reconstruct the missing signal.
+Examples include Masked Reconstruction models and channel dropout reconstruction used in EEGPT <d-cite key="eegpt2024arxiv"></d-cite>.

+#### 2. Contrastive Learning
+Contrastive learning (SimCLR-style) <d-cite key="chen2020simple"></d-cite> remains the most widely used EEG SSL framework.
+Common contrastive EEG methods include:
+- **CPC / contrastive predictive coding** <d-cite key="oord2018cpc"></d-cite>
+- **TS-TCC (Time-Series Temporal Contrastive Coding)** <d-cite key="tstcc2021"></d-cite>
+- **CL-TCN / temporal instance discrimination** <d-cite key="banville2021cltcn"></d-cite>

+These approaches create augmentations such as jittering, time-warping, filtering, or channel dropout to enforce invariance.

+#### 3. Bootstrap / Teacher–Student SSL
+Non-contrastive methods such as BYOL and VICReg have EEG extensions:
+- **BYOL-EEG** (bootstrapping features without negatives) <d-cite key="byol2020"></d-cite>
+- **VICReg-style EEG regularization** <d-cite key="vicreg2022"></d-cite>

+Such models avoid instability arising from contrastive negatives.

+#### 4. Clustering-Driven SSL
+Deep clustering and prototype assignment (DeepCluster-style) have been adapted to EEG:
+- **EEG-MixMatch clustering**
+- **Prototype-contrastive EEG objectives** <d-cite key="prototype2021"></d-cite>

+These aim to group similar neural states without labels.
+These methods encourage representations that align across physiological modalities.

+#### 5. Large-Scale Foundation Models
+Recent EEG foundation models such as **EEGPT** <d-cite key="eegpt2024arxiv"></d-cite> and **BC-SSL** <d-cite key="bcssl2023"></d-cite> combine several SSL components—masked modeling, temporal contrastive pretraining, and cross-task invariance—to produce universal EEG embeddings.

+Overall, SSL for EEG spans masked modeling, contrastive learning, non-contrastive bootstrapping, clustering, cross-modal pretraining, and large-scale foundation models.

+#### Our Hypothesis
 However, given the massive inter-subject variability and the varying, often irregular, lengths of the six different tasks in the HBN dataset, we hypothesized that the sequence position within a task is a strong and inconsistent bias we must account for.

 The traditional approach to handling sequence-dependent biases and long-range dependencies (like fatigue) is to use Recurrent Neural Networks (RNNs) or Transformer-based Attention mechanisms.
 While Attention mechanisms are powerful, they are highly compute-intensive, a significant limitation given our restricted budget.
 Furthermore, the non-uniformity of task lengths made designing a single, robust RNN architecture challenging.